The advance could improve energy efficiency of data centers and lighten the load for electronics-rich vehicles.

 In future work, Han hopes to make the polymer conduits even faster by bundling them together.
 “Then the data rate will be off the charts,” he says.
 “It could be one terabit per second, still at low cost.”

 The researchers suggest “data-dense” applications, like server farms, could be early adopters of the new links, since they could dramatically cut data centers’ high energy demands.
 The link could also be a key solution for the aerospace and automotive industries, which place a premium on small, light devices.
 And one day, the link could replace the consumer electronic cables in homes and offices, thanks to the link’s simplicity and speed.
 “It’s far less costly than [copper or fiber optic] approaches, with significantly wider bandwidth and lower loss than conventional copper solutions,” says Holloway.
-“So, high fives all round.”
+“So, high fives all around.”

 This research was funded, in part, by Intel, Raytheon, the Naval Research Laboratory, and the Office of Naval Research.